Context-Aware Aerial Object Detection: Leveraging Inter-Object and Background Relationships: Abstract

 \section{Abstract}

-In many image domains, the spatial distribution of objects in a scene exhibits meaningful patterns governed by their semantic relationships.
-In most modern detection pipelines, however, the detection proposals are processed independently, overlooking the underlying relationships between objects.
-In this work, we introduce a transformer-based approach to capture these inter-object relationships to refine classification and regression outcomes for detected objects.
-Building on two-stage detectors, we tokenize the region of interest (RoI) proposals to be processed by a transformer encoder.
-Specific spatial and geometric relations are incorporated into the attention weights and adaptively modulated and regularized.
-Experimental results demonstrate that the proposed method achieves consistent performance improvement on three benchmarks including DOTA-v1.0, DOTA-v1.5, and HRSC 2016, especially ranking first on both DOTA-v1.5 and HRSC 2016.
-Specifically, our new method has an increase of 1.59 mAP on DOTA-v1.0, 4.88 mAP on DOTA-v1.5, and 2.1 mAP on HRSC 2016, respectively, compared to the baselines. \keywords{Aerial image processing \and Object detection \and Inter-object relationship utilization}
+In most modern object detection pipelines, the detection proposals are processed independently given the feature map.
+Therefore, they overlook the underlying relationships between objects and the surrounding background, which could have provided additional context for accurate detection.
+Because aerial imagery is almost orthographic, the spatial relations in image space closely align with those in the physical world, and inter-object and object-background relationships become particularly significant.
+To address this oversight, we propose a framework that leverages the strengths of Transformer-based models and Contrastive Language-Image Pre-training (CLIP) features to capture such relationships.
+Specifically, Building on two-stage detectors, we treat Region of Interest (RoI) proposals as tokens, accompanied by CLIP Tokens obtained from multi-level image segments.
+These tokens are then passed through a Transformer encoder, where specific spatial and geometric relations are incorporated into the attention weights, which are adaptively modulated and regularized.
+Additionally, we introduce self-supervised constraints on CLIP Tokens to ensure consistency.
+Extensive experiments on three benchmark datasets demonstrate that our approach achieves consistent improvements, setting new state-of-the-art results with increases of 1.37 mAP$_{50}$ on DOTA-v1.0, 5.30 mAP$_{50}$ on DOTA-v1.5, 2.30 mAP$_{50}$ on DOTA-v2.0 and 3.23 mAP$_{50}$ on DIOR-R.